Baby Body Hair In Newborn: Reasons & Diagnosis

 Problems Associated With Infant Body Hair

-If the lanugo does not shed completely in time, it becomes a cause of concern for parents.
-You must consult the doctor and differentiate it from the other causes of prominent hair over the body which may be pathological like Congenital Adrenal Hyperplasia (CAH), bulimia and anorexia.
-While anorexia and bulimia occur due to malnutrition, CAH occurs due to deficiency of enzyme.
+If the lanugo in newborns does not shed completely in time, it becomes a cause of concern for parents.
+You must consult the doctor and differentiate it from the other causes of prominent hair over the body, which may be pathological, like Congenital Adrenal Hyperplasia (CAH), bulimia and anorexia.
+While anorexia and bulimia occur due to malnutrition, CAH occurs due to a deficiency of enzymes.
 These pathological health conditions are discussed below:

 - CAH is responsible for lower levels or total absence of cortisol or aldosterone.